Low End PC Performance Guide: Tomb Raider

-The newest game from the Tomb Raider franchise – the 10th in the franchise, a reboot telling how Lara Croft became Tomb Raider and doesn’t carry any of the storylines from the previous games.
+The newest game from the Tomb Raider franchise – the 10th in the franchise – is a reboot telling how Lara Croft became Tomb Raider and doesn’t carry any of the storylines from the previous games.
 This is the fourth Tomb Raider game developed by Crystal Dynamics, and they used a heavily modified and updated Crystal engine, the engine they used in Tomb Raider Underworld and Guardian of Light.
 As a result, the game now supports DX11 features like hardware tessellation, super-sample anti-aliasing, and the new TressFX developed by AMD – a hair physics effect rendering a realistic hair animation.

-We’re gonna take a look at how this game will perform on low-end systems and possible ways how to improve its performance.
+We’re gonna take a look at how this game will perform on low-end systems and find possible ways to improve its performance.

 Test System and Requirements